Rorantube/willowcopse/src/site/notes/The Campaign.md

 ***Nathaniel Bernal***
 A portly, older, possibly in his late 60's, gentleman.
 He has scars on his forearms, and is about 6'4" (1.9 m).
 He's tired, but always has a warm smile.

-He's loved by the community, and has gathered quite the reputation of being a kind man, whom the frequenter's of The Drowned Cup would defend.
+He's loved by the community, and has gathered quite the reputation of being a kind man, whom the frequenter's of The Drowned Cup would defend, if the need arose.

 **Patrons -**